lanl/FEHM/fehmpytests/_documentation/source/introduction.rst

 thirteen tests that Fehmpytests performs through a command line interface.
 Future plans are to integrate it into the FEHM build process and provide more modularity by improving the devloper interface.

+Fehmpytests uses python 2.7 and expects the scipy module to be available.
+To verify your python version enter the following in a terminal:

+   ``python --version``

+If scipy is not available, contact your system adminstrator.